In people with diabetes, it occurs when severe blood sugar levels are not controlled.

 Generally, hyperglycemia or hypoglycemia can be prevented from progressing to a diabetic coma.

-If a diabetic coma occurs, the doctor will likely be able to balance your blood glucose levels and restore your consciousness and health quickly if they can respond to your condition in a timely manner.
+If a diabetic coma occurs, the doctor will likely be able to balance your blood glucose levels and restore your consciousness and health quickly if they can respond to your condition promptly.

 You can also go into a diabetic coma if you develop diabetic ketoacidosis.